JulianKemmerer/PipelineC/docs/pypeline_guide.md

 **Recursive (transitive) imports are followed automatically.**
 If `file_a.py` itself imports `file_b.py`, `file_b` is discovered and elaborated too — you don't need to also import it from the top file.
-Only plain top-level `import module_name` statements are followed at each hop (still not `from file_a import *`, and not an `import` written inside a function/`if`/`try` body), so each file only needs to import what it directly uses, the same way plain Python code is organized.
+Top-level `import module_name` and `from module_name import ...` statements are followed at each hop (an `import` written inside a function/`if`/`try` body is not), so each file only needs to import what it directly uses, the same way plain Python code is organized.

 Call hardware functions from imported files using attribute syntax: